How To Tell If You’re Ready To End Therapy

 Advertisement

 If you're on the fence about your current therapy setup, or feel like it's not working, it's important to be patient.
 Therapy isn't always easy or fun, and building up the courage to actually go in the first place is a feat.
-And, importantly, the end-goal of therapy isn't always to send you off on your own: Many people, for many reasons, find it necessary to have consistent sessions.
-You may have started out thinking you have an "issue" that you'll "fix" in a certain amount of time, and find out, instead, that keeping the standing appointment on your cal feels more comfortable.
+And importantly, the end goal of therapy isn't always to send you off on your own: Many people, for many reasons, find it necessary to have consistent sessions.
+You may have started out thinking you have an "issue" that you'll "fix" in a certain amount of time, and find out, instead, that keeping the standing appointment in your calendar feels more comfortable.

 Bottom line: Trust the process, your therapist, and yourself, and you'll know when it's time to get off the couch.